igoracportela/bookstore/README.md

 ## About the project

-It's a challenge to create a API
+I'm Igor, I passed my life working on private projects, since 2011.
+So, I decided to create this API to serve a frontend project

 ## Tasks